aguradev/GitChat/README.md

 # Gitchat App

-Just Chat APP usually but for git user.
+Just a general chat application, but for git users.

 Stack :